Academic Assistant 3- Mass Spectrometry Manager

 The Department of Chemistry, in the College of Liberal Arts and Sciences at the University of Connecticut, Storrs, is accepting applications for a full-time manager (Academic Assistant 3) to run the Mass Spectrometry Laboratory.
-This is a hands-on position that involves training graduate students, performing service and custom analyses, and operating, maintaining and repairing instruments, as well as helping the upgrading of mass spectrometry instrumentation.
+This is a hands-on position that involves managing the laboratory operation, training graduate students, performing service and custom analyses, and operating, maintaining and repairing instruments, as well as helping the upgrading of mass spectrometry instrumentation.

 DUTIES AND RESPONSIBILITES

 - Manage the laboratory operation.